jbroadway/docs/docs/2022.1/studio/how-tos/how-to-live-stream-from-flipside-studio.md

-# How to record a video in Flipside Studio
+# How to live stream from Flipside Studio

-Here's how to record video in Flipside Studio.
+Here's how to live stream from Flipside Studio.

 --- Platform: Quest ---

 ## Requirements

-Recording video requires a PC with [OBS Studio](https://obsproject.com/) installed.
+Live streaming requires a PC with [OBS Studio](https://obsproject.com/) installed and configured to stream to your platform of choice.

-## Recording videos
+## Live streaming

 **Step 1.** Launch Flipside Studio on your Quest.